-Through its grantmaking, The Patriots Connection (TPC) seeks to expand the capacity of San Diego area nonprofit programs that serve active duty military and veterans.
-Those organizations that have qualified for the San Diego Directory are eligible to apply for funding from The Patriots Connection.
+Through its grantmaking, The Patriots Connection (TPC) seeks to expand the capacity of San Diego area nonprofit programs that serve active duty military and veteran families.
+Organizations of Distinction that have qualified for the San Diego Directory may apply for funding from The Patriots Connection.

-To be eligible for a grant from TPC, organizations:
+To be eligible for grant consideration from TPC, organizations:

-- may serve as a fiscal sponsor for a charitable organization that does not have tax-exempt status if a cooperative relationship between the two can be clearly demonstrated.
+- a charitable organization that does not have tax-exempt status, must have a fiscal sponsor where a relationship between the two can be clearly demonstrated.
 The fiscal sponsor must be willing to administer the grant if awarded.

 How to Apply